Lemba people: Uniparental DNA

 More recently, Mendez et al. (2011) observed that a moderately high frequency of the studied Lemba samples carried Y-DNA Haplogroup T, which is also considered to be of Near Eastern origin.
-The Lemba T carriers exclusively belonged to T1b, which is rare and was not sampled in indigenous Jews of either the Near East or North Africa.
+The Lemba T carriers exclusively belonged to T1b, which is rare and was not sampled in Mizrahi Jews of either the Near East or North Africa.
 T1b has been observed in low frequencies in Ashkenazi Jews as well as in a few Levantine populations.

-A 2014 article which analyzed earlier research which attempted to trace Jewish ancestry in general states:
+Some Lemba women have also carried markers denoting descendance from the Near East.